APPLY NOW - To start your application for a CBP position, follow the steps below.

 After submitting your resume, you will be required to answer a series of pre-employment questions through the USAJOBS website.
 Answer these questions truthfully and to the best of your knowledge.

 Submitting your resume, and answering the pre-employment questions on USAJOBS is the first step in the exciting journey to join CBP.
 You will be contacted about next steps via email, so make sure you register with an email address that you check regularly when you apply.

-- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Andrade, Calexico and Otay Mesa, CA; Columbus, NM; Del Rio, El Paso, Laredo and Presidio, TX.
+- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Andrade, Calexico and Otay Mesa, CA; and Del Rio and Laredo, TX.

-- Other than Southern Border - San Francisco, CA; Tamuning, Guam; Easport, ID; Coburn Gore and Jackman, ME; Detroit and Sault Sainte Marie, MI; Pembina and Portal, ND; Derby Line, VT; Frontier, WA.
+- Other than Southern Border - Anchorage, AK; San Francisco, CA; Tamuning, Guam; Honolulu, HI; Eastport, ID; Chicago, IL; New Orleans, LA; Coburn Gore and Jackman, ME; Detroit and Sault Sainte Marie, MI; Champlain and Queens, NY; Pembina and Portal, ND; Saipan, MP; Derby Line, VT; Dulles, VA; Point Roberts and Seattle, WA.